 14100-14200-14300.
 General Physics I, II, III (Honors).
 PQ: Recommended to concentrators.
 Advanced knowledge of mathematics and good high school physics course helpful.
 This is a one-year sequence in the fundamentals of physics.
-Topics include classical mechanics, electricity and magnetism, wave motion, optics, and an introduction to modern physics.
+Topics include classical mechanics, electricity and magnetism, wave motion, and optics.
+Modern physics is also introduced.
 Multivariable and vector calculus is used.
 Autumn, Winter, Spring.
 L.